Could Your Station have or add an FM Frequency? LPFM & Translator Report

 The news from the FCC for those stations looking to begin broadcasting on an FM frequency or to use a previously applied translator application became clearer last month when the FCC issued its decision on how to proceed with the processing the 2003 translator applications and prospective LPFM applications.

 The 2003 filing window for translators resulted in approximately 6,000 unprocessed applications for FM translators (which are essentially transmitters that rebroadcast an existing station).
-The result of the FCC decision is that a huge portion of those applications will be dismissed due to numerical and technical limitations placed on the 2003 applicants.
-For those that have outstanding translator applications from the 2003 window, you will need to consult with an engineer and/or a qualified attorney to determine which, if any of your old applications are still viable and you need to do this quickly as the window to indicate your preference and ability to comply with the new regulations closes on 1/25/13.
+The result of the recent FCC decision is that a huge portion of those applications have been dismissed due to numerical and technical limitations placed on the 2003 applicants.

 For stations looking to start broadcasting, there is a “gold rush” about to start.